centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 When a resource is acknowledged, the alert is not visible anymore in the "Unhandled problems" filter and notifications for this resource are stopped.
-The colour of the lines for resources with an acknownledgement set is changed to yellow.
+The color of the line for acknowledged resources is changed to yellow.

 The acknowledgement can also be deleted to put the event back to the unhandled